Moaz108/selenium_project/README.md

 2.The script will:

-   Automatically download ChromeDriver.
+-Automatically download ChromeDriver.

-   Scrape data from the target URL.
+-Scrape data from the target URL.

-   Save results to egyptian-premier-league.csv.
+-Save results to egyptian-premier-league.csv.

-   Generate a cleaned DataFrame with a year column.
+-Generate a cleaned DataFrame with a year column.

 ## Data Source
 Scraped from: 2023-2024 Egyptian Premier League Standings